benjamin-kraatz/adaptive_library/README.md

 You can leave out `onPressed` or set it to null; by setting `closeOnPress` to true, the dialog is dismissed, regardless of `onPressed` being set.

 Setting `destructive` enables the typically red colored button that indicates a "destructive/cancel" action in Cupertino styled dialogs.

+## What else?

+There are more widgets coming up in the future, so keep track!